-The first part of this hypothesis predicts that adding a by-phrase will increase the overall acceptability of the sentences in the agentive condition by relaxing the tendency to minimise the causal chain, as specified in Hypothesis 3-(i).
-On the other hand, Hypothesis 3-(ii) predicts that the [agentive, +by-phrase] condition will show improved results but not quite identical to the eventive condition, because only the former is associated with the effect of accountability (and also of intentionality).
-More precisely, it is predicted that sub-lexical modification in the [agentive, intentional] cases will be accepted in general, as the agent can be held accountable for their intentional actions.
-The acceptability scores for this condition, therefore, are expected to achieve as high as their eventive counterparts.
+The first part of this hypothesis predicts that adding a by-phrase will increase the overall acceptability of the sentences in the agentive condition, by relaxing the tendency to minimise the causal chain, as specified in Hypothesis 3-(i).
+11 On the other hand, Hypothesis 3-(ii) predicts that the [agentive, +by-phrase] condition will show improved results but not quite identical to the eventive condition, because only the former is associated with the effect of accountability (and also of intentionality).
+More precisely, it is predicted that the [agentive, intentional] cases will achieve higher acceptability scores, as the agent can be held accountable for their intentional actions, whereas the unintentional cases may vary, depending on whether the result can be construed as within the scope of the agent's accountability.